mapbox/mbtiles-spec/1.3/spec.md

 Tilesets MUST be valid SQLite databases of
 [version 3.0.0](http://sqlite.org/formatchng.html) or higher.
-Only core SQLite features are permitted; tilesets MAY NOT require extensions.
+Only core SQLite features are permitted; tilesets MUST NOT require extensions.

-MBTiles databases MAY optionally use [the officially assigned magic number](http://www.sqlite.org/src/artifact?ci=trunk&filename=magic.txt) to be easily identified as MBTiles.
+MBTiles databases SHOULD use [the officially assigned magic number](http://www.sqlite.org/src/artifact?ci=trunk&filename=magic.txt) to be easily identified as MBTiles.

 ## Database